|TIE Fighter squadrons not included (but recommended!)|

-3) It can be used against any target, so you could add some extra blue dice while attacking one squadron.
+3) It can be used against any target, so you could add some extra blue dice while attacking one squadron if necessary.

 Devastator works best when you have some means of getting your defense tokens thrown away quickly (through Vader and optionally by also targeting your own defense tokens with an Intel Officer, which is totally a thing you can do) and getting down to just one brace and one redirect.
 It thus works best on an ISD-II for the defensive retrofit slot so you can use Electronic Countermeasures to keep your reduced pool of defense tokens getting work done.
 Don't forget that you can always spend defense tokens against attacks even if they don't really do much.
 Brace that 0 damage attack down to 0 damage, spend a redirect and then don't use its effect, spend a contain when there's no chance the generic crit effect will be used, etc.

-You can give up your contain to get an easy 1 blue die from Devastator and quasi-safely get about 2 extra blue dice from Devstator.
-You can pretty unsafely get 3+.
-My main issues with Devastator is you're assisting your opponent in making your ISD easier to destroy by compromising your defense in order to gain a benefit and the title itself is very expensive at 10 points.
+You can give up your contain to get an easy 1 blue die from Devastator and quasi-safely get about 2 extra blue dice.
+You can pretty unsafely get 3 or 4.
+My main issue with Devastator is you're assisting your opponent in making your ISD easier to destroy by compromising your defense in order to gain a benefit and the title itself is very expensive at 10 points.
 The restriction to just the front arc can also be tough if you're up against a very maneuverable high-activation enemy fleet that now has even more incentive to avoid your front arc and will be ideally ganging up on your ISD with numerous ships, which is even worse because now you have even less defense tokens.